 APPLY NOW !
-Applications being accepted now.
+Applications are being accepted now.
 The deadline is Nov 1, 2022,

 For those members that have a young adult who is entering their junior year in high school, Tanner Electric Cooperative (TEC) offers them an opportunity to visit Washington DC, understand our democratic process and gain the skills necessary to become one of tomorrow’s leaders.
 On this trip, they will be able to experience our government first-hand by visiting our Nation’s Capital, meeting their Representatives and Senators, and engage in interactive workshops and discussions.
 This program is sponsored by the NRECA and your cooperative.

-It is our goal to educate our youth about the history of rural electrification, member owned electric cooperatives and the Seven Cooperative Principles.
+It is our goal to educate our youth about the history of rural electrification, member-owned electric cooperatives and the Seven Cooperative Principles.
 Let them experience first hand, the American Democratic system, gain an appreciation of our country's heritage and history while touring in some of the homes, museums and memorials of our nation's greatest leaders.
 The selected high school delegate will have the opportunity to meet and network with hundreds of peers from other cooperatives all over the United States.

 TEC will pay for airfare, lodging, meals and activity fees.
 The student only needs to bring spending money for souvenirs and extra purchases aside from the itinerary activities.
 You will be chaperoned by an adult (s) representative (s) who is employed by TEC or one of the other cooperatives in Washington state.
 If selected there are certain Rules and Dress Codes you will be expected to follow as outlined by the NRECA and your cooperative.
 Participants who do not abide by the rules will be sent home immediately, at your parent's expense.

-Eligible students must be a full time dependent of a TEC member, at least 16 1/2 years old, completed their sophomore year and be enrolled as a junior in High School.
+Eligible students must be a full time-dependent of a TEC member, at least 16 1/2 years old, completed their sophomore year and be enrolled as a junior in High School.
 Home-schooled students are eligible to apply.
 This trip is highly educational with a focus on American history, learning about the cooperative business model and of course having some fun along the way!

 If you are interested in learning more, please visit the Youth Tour website.
 If you would like to apply simply fill out this ONLINE APPLICATION (PDF Format) and electronically submit it to our North Bend office to be considered.
 The Scholarship Selection Committee will review all applications and interview students prior to selecting one student to represent Tanner Electric Cooperative.